 - Define custom alert values that are appropriate for the selected metric and the unique conditions of your environment.
 The example Low disk warning alert configuration below will trigger an alert if the minimum metric threshold of 23 GBs is breached for longer than 3 minutes during any 5 minute sliding time frame.

 If Dynatrace detects that one of your configured custom alert thresholds has been violated, a new custom alert will be generated and an alert will be sent out.
 You can access these custom alerts in your Problems feed at any time by selecting Problems from the navigation menu.

 As with standard problem cards, custom alert cards show the component that violated the threshold and the duration of the breach.
 As you can see below, custom alerts can be identified by their distinct icon.

 Click a card in your Problems feed to view the problem’s details page.
 Here you’ll see a chart that details the affected metric, specifics of the threshold breach, and a heat field that indicates the duration of the event (see example below).

 We’d love to hear your feedback on the new custom alerting functionality.
-Visit Dynatrace Answers and let us know what you think.
+Visit Dynatrace Community and let us know what you think.

 Dynatrace is free to use for 15 days!
 The trial stops automatically, no credit card is required.
 Just enter your email address, choose your cloud location and install our agent.